-This policy is available on the website and how to access it is detailed in the school prospectus, home school agreement or by request at the school office.
+This policy is available on the website or by request at the school office.

 This policy will be reviewed every three years and every time a formal complaint reaches stage 2 or 3, whichever is earlier.

 Complaint form

 Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.